michael-wazowski/afk-app/README.md

  - Create simple interface to select app/window to afk on
  - Implement keypress recording for afk playback

- ### Changelog
+ ### CHANGE LOG:
-  - Started class-based development
-  - Moved getForegroundWindow function into class as it needed no changes
-  - Created basic listbox to hold applications (not yet functional)
+  - Added refresh button to update apps list
+  - Fixed minor bug where list would include afk app in list

-Overall afk app is not yet functional, but is making progress
+Overall: afk app is not yet functional, but is making progress